Tips and tricks Best practice guides, FAQ & more

 The aftermath of Covid, and turbulence in the market has led to more online work, and an increased sense of unpredictability.
 Web application testing is one way to keep your applications stable during unpredictable times.

-Simultaneously, businesses are becoming increasingly reliant on their online systems, as citizens in many countries are unable to access brick-and-mortar stores and facilities.
+Simultaneously, businesses are becoming increasingly reliant on their online systems.

-If nothing is done, businesses risk severe loss of revenue, as customers cannot use their site as intended and are left with no other choice than to go to the competitor.
+If nothing is done, businesses risk the loss of revenue, as customers cannot use their site as intended and are left with no other choice than to go to the competitor.

-Test automation and RPA are here to ensure the stable performance of your business critical systems.
+Web automation (test automation) is here to ensure the stable performance of your business-critical systems.